get it on google playCreated with Sketch.

 POSTED ON MAY 11, 2020 BY MIMO TEAM

 JavaScript is one of the most popular programming languages in the world.
 Did you know that nearly 10 million developers use JavaScript each and every day?
-According to The State of the Octoverse, it has been the most-used language for more than five years in a row now.
-And did you know that many of today’s most popular web-based platforms run on JavaScript?
+According to The State of the Octoverse, it has been the most-used language for more than five years now.
+Did you know that many of today’s most popular web-based platforms run on JavaScript?
 Think about it: the likes of Amazon, eBay, Facebook, Google, Wikipedia, YouTube, and so many more us it to build – at least parts – of their products using JavaScript.
-So there’s no doubt that it’s widely used.
-But why?
+So there’s no doubt that JavaScript has earned its place in the programming hall of fame for some pretty impressive reasons.

 The world uses JavaScript because it’s easy to learn, fast to produce results, and versatile.
 What’s not to love?
 Of course, it’s not perfect, but it’s a highly usable, agile, and flexible coding and programming language.